Advancing the Mission of Padua Franciscan High School

 The Smiley Family

 During the summer of 2017, Padua Franciscan received a significant gift of $250,000 to the PaduaPlus+ Campaign from the Raymond E. and Eleanor M. Smiley family.
-When asked what prompted them to give to Padua, Ray Smiley stated, “It is so important for me to give back to the institution that gave my son Keith ’85 and grandchildren Anastasia ’14 and Isabelle ’20 such a strong Catholic educational foundation.
+When asked what prompted them to give to Padua, Ray Smiley stated, “It is so important for me to give back to the institution that gave my grandchildren, Anastasia ’14 and Isabelle ’20, such a strong Catholic educational foundation.
 I think it’s fundamental to provide funds so those students who have the talent, willingness and dedication to pursue an education at a Catholic institution have the resources to do so.”

 The Smiley family has also been generous sponsorship supporters to the annual Bruin Benefit for many years.
 They are presenting a challenge to others in the Padua community to join them in support of the PaduaPlus+ Campaign by making a gift.
 Rise up to the challenge, and join them in making a difference.
 The goal is to secure 250 first-time gifts of $250 or more to the PaduaPlus+ Campaign.
 Simply indicate that you are supporting the Smiley Challenge when you make your gift.